 There is a high degree of uncertainty about future levels of funding for local government.
 However, the Committee has determined that this uncertainty is not sufficient to provide an indication that the assets of the Committee might be impaired as a result of a need to reduce levels of service provision.
-The current level of uncommitted reserves provide a sufficient level of security for the projected income deficits arising from the Covid-19 pandemic.
+The current Covid-19 pandemic is expected to have a minimal impact on the Committee's future financial position.